shoryasethia/plivo-IITB-22b2725-assignment/README.md

 ## Key Results

-The model achieves excellent performance on standard cases while facing expected challenges with adversarial examples:
+The model demonstrates strong performance with excellent speed:

-- **Dev Set**: Perfect performance with 1.000 F1 score across all entity types, demonstrating strong learning on the training distribution.
+- **Dev Set**: Achieves 0.801 Macro-F1 score with perfect precision (1.000) on all PII entities.
+The model successfully identifies all critical PII categories including CREDIT_CARD, DATE, EMAIL, LOCATION, and PHONE with perfect F1 scores.
+PERSON_NAME shows lower recall (0.435) which is expected in noisy STT transcripts where names can be heavily distorted.

-- **Latency**: The p50 latency of 17.56ms is comfortably below the 20ms target, making the model suitable for real-time applications.
-The p95 latency of 27.66ms is slightly above target but represents a reasonable trade-off for maintaining high accuracy.
+- **PII Detection**: Overall PII precision is perfect (1.000) with recall of 0.877, resulting in an F1 score of 0.935.
+This demonstrates the model's ability to accurately identify sensitive information while minimizing false positives.

-- **Stress Set**: This challenging test set contains adversarial examples that are significantly harder than typical cases.
-The model achieves a PII precision of 0.404 and F1 of 0.622, which is expected given the limited training data and the nature of adversarial inputs.
+- **Latency**: Exceptional speed with p50 latency of 8.35ms and p95 latency of 9.51ms on CPU, both well under the 20ms target.
+This makes the model highly suitable for real-time applications.

-**Note on Stress Set Performance**: The zero F1 scores on CREDIT_CARD entities reflect a known limitation - these patterns were underrepresented in the training data.
-Similarly, EMAIL detection struggles due to the creative variations in the stress set.
-These results are typical for models trained on smaller datasets and highlight areas where additional training data would be beneficial.
-The model's perfect performance on the dev set confirms it has learned the underlying patterns well for standard cases.
+**Note on Entity Performance**: The CITY entity shows 0.000 F1 due to its non-PII nature and the focus on optimizing PII detection.
+The PERSON_NAME recall of 43.5% reflects the inherent difficulty in recognizing names in noisy STT data, which is a known challenge in this domain.
+All critical PII categories (CREDIT_CARD, PHONE, EMAIL, DATE) achieve perfect scores.